gregv12/fluxtion-service-starter/README.md

 environment

 #### Building a model
-For each service to be managed create a Service, give it a name.
-If a service has a task to execute while starting or stopping, wrap the task in a Runnable and pass as constructor arguments to the Service.
-If the service is a requirement for other services to start, add service dependencies in the constructor.
+For each service to be managed create a Service, supply a name, optional start/stop tasks, list of services that depend upon this service.
+Example service creation:

 ```java
 Service handlerA = new Service("handlerA");